sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/projects/OpenSRP-2/namespaces/team-based-care-dev/README.md

    2. Choose Edition preset "Sandbox".
    3. Choose Database version "PostgreSQL 15".
    4. Set Instance ID as "postgresql-dev".
-   5. Generate a secure password for the default `postgres` DB user by using the [Password Generator](https://passwordsgenerator.net/) (Password Length: 50, uncheck "Include Symbols", Set "Quantity" as `1`, Click on Generate( V2 ) and then copy and paste it in the password field of Cloud SQL instance creation page.
+   5. Generate a secure password for the default `postgres` DB user by using the [Password Generator](https://passwordsgenerator.net/) (Password Length: 50, uncheck "Include Symbols", Set "Quantity" as `1`, Click on `Generate( V2 )` button and then copy and paste it in the password field of Cloud SQL instance creation page.
    6. Select Region "asia-southeast2 (Jakarta)".
    7. For testing, select "Single zone" as the Zonal availability.
 For production workloads, it is recommended to use "Multiple zones (Highly available)".
    8. Change machine configuration to 1 vCPU and 3.75 GB memory for testing/sandbox.